OpenTermsArchive/contrib-versions/Blizzard/Privacy Policy.md

 How secure is my personal information?

 Blizzard has taken steps to assure that all information collected will remain secure and in its original form, i.e. free from any alteration.
 As such, access to all personal information is strictly controlled.
 When credit card information is transmitted, for example, we use industry standard, SSL (secure sockets layer) encryption.
 In addition, we will take reasonable steps to assure that third parties to whom we transfer any data will provide sufficient protection of personal information.
-We will retain your information for as long as needed to provide you services.
+We will retain your informatirvine cion for as long as needed to provide you services.

 What if I have a question or complaint?